Frank McGuinness: Adaptation

 McGuinness is as well known for his play adaptations as for his original plays.
-He has adapted classics by Sophocles, Jean Racine, Henrik Ibsen, Valle-Inclan, or Lorca, as well as short works by Strindberg and Pirandello, a short story by James Joyce, and novels by Stoker and Du Maurier.
-His ability to distill the raw force from classic Greek drama, in particular, has been noted by critics.
+He has adapted classics by Sophocles, Jean Racine, Henrik Ibsen, Molière, Valle-Inclan, Federico García Lorca, as well as short works by Strindberg and Pirandello, a short story by James Joyce, and novels by Stoker and Du Maurier.
+His ability to distil the raw force from classic Greek drama, in particular, has been noted by critics.
 He sometimes takes noticeable liberties in his adaptations, in order to strengthen characterisation—for example by making the alienated protagonist of Rebecca into an Anglo-Irish woman from a once privileged family—or to underline the theme of the play—for example in Rebecca "I've invented a scene in which Mrs Danvers confronts Max and says, 'You loved her, but she didn't love you'", or in Barbaric Comedies, a play about a world of amoral grotesquerie, he added a sexual assault scene.
 Some of these liberties have been controversial.
 By and large, McGuinness' adaptations have been hailed as reworkings that "breath[e] life" into the originals.

 Poetry

 Frank McGuinness began his writing career as a poet.
-As a university student, he has explained, "I sent some poems to the 'Irish Press' and the wonderful [general editor] David Marcus wrote back to me saying [']I’m going to publish them['], and 'You are a writer'.
-He didn’t know what he was unleashing but that was the beginning really.
-A terrific thing to say when you’re 20 or 21.
+As a university student, he has explained, "I sent some poems to the 'Irish Press' and the wonderful [general editor] David Marcus wrote back to me saying [']I'm going to publish them['], and 'You are a writer'.
+He didn't know what he was unleashing but that was the beginning really.
+A terrific thing to say when you're 20 or 21.
 And I went from there".
 'Booterstown' (1994), is rooted in the town of the same name; 'The Stone Jug' (2003) is a sequence of sixty sonnets; 'Dulse' (2008), takes its name from a Latin word meaning 'sweet', which is also the name of an edible seaweed used in Ireland.
 Broadly, McGuinness poetic style is characterised by the use of clear solid unrhymed lines designed to echo in the mind of the listener or reader.
 The poems often seek to organise emotion, and sometimes represent probing psychological sketches.
 They are concerned with relationships, events, and the significance of the everyday.
 The poems are snapshots, often inspired by personal experience, but sometimes created to supplement or assist in delineating fictional characters for his plays.
 One critic has claimed that McGuinness's poetic work is characterised by its "reliance on dramatic monologue and on intense lyricism".
 The Memorial Garden at University College Dublin, designed in a circular shape, features a carved stone with a short poem written by Frank McGuinness for the site: "This silence is round / So is remembrance, / they say".